philippnkling/swinginhd-hugo-content/post/2025-11-21_social/index.md

 tags:
     - Heidelberg
 ---
+Weekly social organized by [Laura](https://www.laurastahl.de/).
+Social dancing to DJ music in Heidelberg in a nice location close to the train station in Heidelberg.

 - Address: Kurfürsten-Anlage 58, 69115 Heidelberg
 - Cost: Entry is a sliding scale between 3€ and 10€.
 - Time: